simirian/nvim-contour/README.md

 ### function

-The `function` component will pass its arguments to the user-defined `fn`, and pass its output back to the caller.
-Usage example below.
+The `function` component will pass its arguments to the user-defined function `f`, and pass its output back to the caller.
+Usage stub below.

 ```lua
 local function_component = {